neumino/neumino.github.io/movies.md

-### Cook-Off!
+### Batman vs. Two-Face
-*Released on 2017-11-17, vote average 5*
+*Released on 2017-11-14, vote average 8*

-Amateur &#39;chefs&#39; from around the country compete for a million dollar prize in the ultimate food fight.
+Former Gotham City District Attorney Harvey Dent, one side of his face scarred by acid, goes on a crime spree based on the number &#39;2&#39;.
+All of his actions are decided by the flip of a defaced, two-headed silver dollar.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1QWLyi03twg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1lgWIi8a9UU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>